oyvholm/geocalc/README.md

   locations.
 - **`dist`**\
-  Calculates the distance between two geographic coordinates, using the Haversine formula.
+  Calculates the distance between two geographic coordinates, using the Haversine or Karney formula.
 The result (in meters or kilometers) is printed to stdout.
 - **`lpos`**\
   Prints the position of a point on a straight line between the positions, where `fracdist` is a fraction that specifies how far along